The best ways to run your heat pump

 COP Diagram Wagtail

 Another factor can be the temperature outside.
-For example, on the coldest day of winter, if you are extracting heat from the air to warm up the water, then efficiency will be low and so will the COP.
+For example, on the coldest day of winter, if you are extracting heat from the air to warm up the water, then efficiency will be lower and so will the COP.
 However if you are doing the same on a warm summer day, the efficiency (and COP) will be high.
 So don’t be alarmed if your COP is lower during colder months - this is normal.

 SCOP VS COP

-Published on 19th January 2024 by:
+Published on 17th March 2025 by:

 image of Becky Boulton